-Dating from the 18th century, this traditional country inn (now in new hands) was once a shearing shed for market-bound sheep.
+Dating from the 18th century, this traditional country inn was once a shearing shed for market-bound sheep.
 The original part of the building is thatched, while inside you’ll find wooden and slate floors, low-beamed ceilings and a large inglenook dominating the restaurant.
 Typical choices from the tasty modern British menu may include starters like haggis and black pudding with apple chutney; or smoked duck, Waldorf salad and beetroot sorbet; mains like sausage and mash with broccoli, smoked haddock kedgeree with soft egg; or garlic-infused mushrooms with linguine and truffle oil.
 Look out for lime and ginger cheesecake, or Eton Mess for afters.
 The enclosed sunny garden is an ideal place for a quiet drink and for the annual cider festival held in late summer.

 Open all year

-Days closed: Sun eve
+Days closed: Sunday evening

-Opening times: 12-3 6-11 (Sat 11-11 summer, Sun fr 12)
+Opening times: 12-3 6-11 (Saturday 11-11 summer, Sunday from 12)

 Lunch opening: Monday to Saturday 12-2, Sunday 12-3.30